RMK-CSGO/CSGOSettings/README.md

-# CSGOSettings
+# CSGO Settings
-D4NL's Counter-Strike: Global Offensive Config and Settings
+D4NL's Counter-Strike: Global Offensive Config and Settings.
+Feel free to use and Share.